 Where do you envision Dorsu in the future?

 So many places!
-We’re charging forward with our in-house label and also producing customised swag for some insanely awesome companies across the world.
+We’re charging forward with our in-house label and also producing customised merchandise for some insanely awesome companies across the world.
 Our focus this year is to strengthen our industry voice and create a greater impact through working with clients and partners passionate about investing in sustainable supply chains.
 We’re very excited about the development of sustainable fabrics and I hope that you will see some very interesting product development in Dorsu’s near future.
 So many things on the list!

 What or who inspires you to do what you do on a daily basis?